patrick0525/Python-Opn-isc-kea/README.md

 An .xml conversion of opnsense from isc-dhcp static lease to kea-dhcp reservation.

-Reads the conig-OPNsense*.xml file into opnsense xml -> array of [json obj] -> opnsense xml
+Reads the config-OPNsense*.xml file into opnsense xml -> array of [json obj] -> opnsense xml

-opnsense kea-dhcp xml -add new random uuid per device; re-used users' subnet uuid
+opnsense kea-dhcp xml -adds new random uuid per device; re-uses users' subnet uuid